WeCanCodeIT/WCCI-Fall-2017-CLE/Week7/Git.md

 - Branches can be made off of branches OR off of an existing branch.

 ### Interesting Fact
 - Some teams change the name of their `master` branch to something like `stable`.
-However, `master` is the convention, so changing it from the standard might be unadvised.
+However, `master` is the convention, so changing it from the standard might not be the best idea.

+### Best Practice
+- A `.gitignore` file goes a long way towards preventing merge conflicts!! *ALWAYS* include a `.gitignore`!

+### Remember
+- Include your `.gitignore` file in your project before initializing your git repository.